-So why is this wall relevant?
+So why is the John Lennon Wall relevant?

 Well, In case you’re not caught up on your 20th century Czechoslovakian history… (I keep this brief, I promise)

-Following a coup d’etat in post-Nazi 1948 and before 1989’s Velvet Revolution, the former whole of Czechoslovakia was governed by single-party communist rule.
-On November 17, 1989, in an act against the regime, Prague students planned a 200 000 person demonstration that would end up being suppressed by riot police.
+Following a coup d’etat in post-Nazi 1948 and before 1989’s Velvet Revolution, the former whole of Czechoslovakia was governed by the single-party communist rule.
+On November 17, 1989, in an action against the regime, Prague students planned a 200 000 person demonstration that would end up being suppressed by riot police.
 In reaction to this suppression, many more demonstrations would be planned and held until late that December.
 What began as a group of 200 000 demonstrators on the 17th grew to an estimated 500 000 the very next day.

 Of course I’m skipping over a few details here but, in short, the pressure from these demonstrations, as well as a nationwide strike, forced the entire top leadership of the Communist party to resign.
 The days and months following this resignation saw a dismantling of the one-party state, the appointment of a largely non-communist government, and, in June 1990, Czechoslovakia’s first democratic elections since just after WWII.